lydemann/blog.christianlydemann.com/content/post/openid-connect-part7-angular5.md

 In the first part, I wrote about the security concerns of Implicit flow and how to mitigate them, and Angular is beneficial for this purpose in the following ways:

-- Build in XSS protection (if not doing manual dom manipulation, which is an Angular anti pattern anyways).
+- Build in XSS protection (if not doing manual dom manipulation, which is an Angular anti-pattern anyway).
-- Officiel OpenID connect approved implementations of the OIDC standard for the client according to the specification.
+- Official OpenID connect approved implementations of the OIDC standard for the client according to the specification.
 It is more error-prone to implement the OpenID connect standard ourselves, with stuff like token validation, implementing validation rules etc.

 # AuthorizationServer